Are you considering CAIA certification?

 This is likely due to CAIA exam’s existing computer-based testing (CBT) format, and also the introduction of online proctoring option for candidates since Sep 2020, both which provided more testing flexibility and minimized any exam postponements.

-CAIA Level 2’s pass rate for March 2020 is the highest ever at 81% (!), possibly attributed to a sizeable portion of CAIA Level 2 candidates being CFA charterholders who are utilizing the Stackable Pilot program to waive CAIA Level 1.
+CAIA Level 2’s pass rate for March 2020 is the highest ever at 81% (!), possibly attributed to a sizeable portion of CAIA Level 2 candidates being CFA charterholders who are utilizing the first trials of Stackable Pilot program to waive CAIA Level 1.

 So we have learned all the historical trends in CAIA pass rates for both levels, but that still doesn’t really tell us how difficult these exams are.